BootBlock/PoSh-Backup/README.md

 *   `-ExtractToDirectory <DirectoryPath>`: The destination directory where files will be extracted.
 *   `-ItemsToExtract <String[]>`: Optional.
 An array of specific file or folder paths inside the archive to extract.
 If omitted, the entire archive is extracted.
 *   `-ForceExtract`: Optional.
 A switch.
 If present, extraction will overwrite existing files in the destination directory without prompting.
+*   `-SyncSchedules`: Synchronises job schedules from the configuration file with the Windows Task Scheduler, creating, updating, or removing tasks as needed, then exits.
+Requires Administrator privileges.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.